AbhinavMadahar/thesis/proposal/outline.md

 - Background (three pages)
   - What is commonsense reasoning?
 Why is important? (one-and-a-half pages)
     - What it is: (one page)
+      - Specific definition:
+        - TODO: fill
+      - Broad overview of different techniques and avenues:
         - Two major avenues through which it can be achieved are commonsense knowledge graphs and commonsense knowledge models (Kim et al, 2022)
         - Static knowledge graphs (e.g. ATOMIC (Sap et al, 2019)) represent entities as nodes and relations as edges (Kim et al, 2022)
         - Commonsense knowledge models (e.g. COMET (Bosselut et al, 2019)) generate implicit commonsense inferences in multiple dimensions based on the knowledge graph on which they are trained (Kim et al, 2022)
+      - Discussion on implicit commonsense reasoning found in large language models:
+        - TODO: fill
     - Why it's important: (half page)
   - What are the downstream tasks which use commonsense reasoning?
 Why are they important? (one-and-a-half pages)
     - What they are: (one page)